bitwiseworks/python-os2/Doc/library/logging.rst

       want all logging times to be shown in GMT, set the ``converter`` attribute in the ``Formatter`` class.

+      .. versionchanged:: 3.3
+         Previously, the default format was hard-coded as in this example:
+         ``2010-09-06 22:38:15,292`` where the part before the comma is handled by a strptime format string (``'%Y-%m-%d %H:%M:%S'``), and the part after the comma is a millisecond value.
+Because strptime does not have a format placeholder for milliseconds, the millisecond value is appended using another format string, ``'%s,%03d'`` --- and both of these format strings have been hardcoded into this method.
+With the change, these strings are defined as class-level attributes which can be overridden at the instance level when desired.
+The names of the attributes are ``default_time_format`` (for the strptime format string) and ``default_msec_format`` (for appending the millisecond value).

+      .. versionchanged:: 3.9
+         The ``default_msec_format`` can be ``None``.

    .. method:: formatException(exc_info)

       Formats the specified exception information (a standard exception tuple as returned by :func:`sys.exc_info`) as a string.
 This default implementation just uses :func:`traceback.print_exception`.
 The resulting string is returned.

+   .. method:: formatStack(stack_info)

+      Formats the specified stack information (a string as returned by :func:`traceback.print_stack`, but with the last newline removed) as a string.
+This default implementation just returns the input value.

 .. _filter: